-- Need help logging into accessECC portal?
+- Need help logging into the accessECC portal?
 Get instructions

-To interpret your scores, review testing scores summary.
+To interpret your scores, review the testing scores summary.

-If you’re not happy with your first attempt, you may retake the placement tests, provided you have not started a math, English, or reading course.
-You are encouraged to take our math assessment at least twice and spend time in the learning modules to help you brush-up on your skills.
+If you’re not happy with your first attempt, you may retake the placement tests, provided you have not started math, English, or reading course.
+You are encouraged to take our math assessment at least twice and spend time in the learning modules to help you brush up on your skills.
 If you’re still not satisfied, you may appeal your placement.
-Review placement test appeal procedure for more information.
+Review the placement test appeal procedure for more information.